go-ap/fedbox/doc/c2s.md

 # The filtering

-Filtering collections is done using query parameters corresponding to the snakeCased value of the property's name it matches against.
+Filtering collections is done using query parameters corresponding to the property name it matches against.
+For a formalized document about this mechanism see FEP-6606.

 For end-points that return collection of activities, filtering can be done on the activity's actor/object/target properties by composing the filter name with a matching prefix for the child property: